 As the name suggests, real-time rendering techniques for interactive entertainment such as computer games and simulations at a standard rate of 20 frames per second are reasonably fast to measure and show a degree to photo-realistic in real-time.

-Non-interactive media including independent films, the animated movie or short videos may be much more complex and need more time.
+Non-interactive media including independent films, animated movies, or short videos may be much more complex and need more time.
 The 3D animation studio may use this extra time to produce animated material of far better quality with limited processing capabilities.
 It can take a few seconds to several days for each frame to be made, based on the scene intensity stage.
 The continuous presentation of the frames at the right rate essentially gives the viewer the impression of motion.

 Techniques of Rendering: